• Skip to primary navigation

 Yum… the wonderful aroma of freshly baked cookies!

 Want to know more about these gorgeous-looking cookies?
-Of course, you do.
-These soft, chewy, ginger cookies are a little crisp on the outside and a little chewy on the inside.
-They’re gingery spicy but not hot spicy and go perfectly with a cup of tea or coffee.
+These soft, chewy Cinnamon ginger cookies are a little crisp on the outside and a little chewy on the inside.
+They’re gingery spicy but not hot spicy, and go perfectly with a cup of tea or coffee.
 That cracked-looking surface makes them quite lovely to look at and irresistible.

-These are definitely a cookie and not a ginger biscuit, these really aren’t the gingernut you might be looking for.
-They are however a very moreish soft and chewy ginger cookie and luckily they’re very easy to make and bake.
+These are definitely a cookie, and not a ginger biscuit, nor are they a gingernut.
+They are, however, a very moreish soft and chewy spicy cinnamon ginger cookie, and luckily, they’re very easy to make and bake.

 Contents hide